 Adding Announcements

-3. If required options to either Send an email copy to recipients or Schedule Announcement are available.
-You can’t send an email copy for an announcement scheduled to display in the future.
+- If required, select options to either Send an email copy to recipients or Schedule Announcement are available.

-When your module is set up the way you wish, you have an introductory announcement and some preliminary material (remember you can – and should – add new resources all through the year) then you must open your module to students before they can access it.
-There are three ways to open a module to students
+When a module is created, it is in a “Closed” state, and as such not accessible to students.
+When your module is set up the way you wish, you have an introductory announcement and some preliminary material (remember you can – and should – add new resources all through the year), remember to open it up for student access.
+There are several ways to open a module to students